126.96.36.199 From Script and Command Window

 Two Windows exist for direct execution of LabTalk: the (older)

-The Command Window includes Intellisense for auto-completion of X-Functions, a command history and recall of line history (Up and Down Arrows) while the Script Window does not.
+- Both the Script Window and Command Window support Intellisense for auto-completion of X-Functions; only the Command Window includes a command history and recall of line history (Up and Down Arrows).

 Below is an example script that expects a worksheet with data in the form of one X column and multiple Y columns.
 The code finds the highest and lowest Y values from all the Y data, then normalizes all the Y's to that range.